juji-io/datalevin/doc/compress.md

 A complete and order preserving dictionary based encoding scheme is implemented, where a fixed length interval and variable length code are used [1].
-The fixed length chosen is two bytes, and the variable length code is Hu-Tucker codes [2], which is optimal.
+The fixed length chosen is two bytes, which capture second order patterns in data, and yet would not impose too much of a memory and computation overhead.
+The variable length code is Hu-Tucker codes [2], which is optimal.

-When a sub-database is initialized, we first transact the data uncompressed in a temporary sub-database, where we collect statistics of the keys.
-Once a large enough sample of keys (default 100K) is collected, the system computes the dictionary, and compress the keys of all current and future data using the dictionary in the permanent sub-database.
+When a sub-database is initialized, it is generation zero.
+We first transact the data uncompressed in generation zero sub-database, where we collect statistics of the keys.
+When every 100k keys are stored, the system checks to see if a new compression dictionary is needed, if so, compute a new dictionary, compress the keys of all current data using the new dictionary and store them in generation one sub-database.
 Optionally, the same process can happen when copying the database with `optimize?` set to `true`, in order to improve compression rate with newer samples.

+System decides to compute new dictionary based on the Kullback-Leibler divergence of the current 2-bytes distribution against the previous distribution using a Dirichlet prior.
+We will empirically determine the threshold of number of bits increment that would significantly impact system performance.

-Because the frequencies are integers, a fast linear time algorithm [3] [4] is used to compute the Hu-Tucker codes, and the resulting optimal binary alphabetic tree is saved for both encoding and decoding.
+Because the frequencies are integers within a bound, a fast linear time algorithm [3] [4] is used to compute the Hu-Tucker codes, and the resulting optimal binary alphabetic tree is saved as tables (as byte arrays) for both encoding and decoding.

 ### Value Compression